 Having an Infection

 When we’re sick, our bodies work hard to overcome the infection.
 This can make us feel run down and tired.
 When you suffer from an infection like the flu or pneumonia, it can take the body a while to recover.
 Your body will, therefore, require extra rest.
 Listen to your body!

 The health of our thyroid gland has an important effect on our energy levels.
 When you have an underactive thyroid (commonly known as hypothyroidism or Hashimoto’s Thyroiditis) it is not uncommon to feel tired all the time.

-Testing for a thyroid condition can be done by asking your primary care physician to run some blood tests.
+Testing for a thyroid condition can be done by your primary care physician, by running blood tests.

 Anemia is a major cause of fatigue and low energy levels.
 Anemia is caused by low levels of hemoglobin, which carries oxygen throughout the bloodstream.